-- What would you do if you have a looming project/production deadline, but you don’t yet have all the information/components to deliver on time?
+- What would you do if you had a looming project/production deadline, but you didn’t yet have all the information/components to deliver on time?

 - If you’ve figured out a quicker or more cost-effective solution to a problem, but your manager doesn’t get what you’re saying, what would you do?